itssimple/Portforwarded.Server/README.md

 # Portforwarded.Server

-Simple software to help out with port forwarding
+Simple software to help out with port forwarding.

+Please note that this software will only help with UPnP, if you have a firewall on your computer, you need to configure it/turn it off.
+(Until I figure out a global way to fix that on all platforms)

 ## Minecraft (Java) example